 Future fans beware: his videos are made of references.
 MANY references.
 And awesomeness, but that's almost needless to say at this point.
 Just watch his work and be amazed.
 To wit, he might have deserved his place in the same pantheon where Egoraptor, Monty Oum and Alvin Earthworm can be found.
 He even was asked to do the annoucement trailer for Toejam and Earl: Back in the Groove.

 James Farr's works contain examples of:

 - Adaptational Villainy: Mario as The Shredder, while in turn the Koopa Troopas (possibly the Koopa Bros.) get some Adaptational Heroism as the titular TMKT; justified as in the crossover, each character plays a role.
-Same goes for other examples such as Linebeck and (as the darkened silhouette in the same scene seems to imply) Solid Snake working for the Empire in The Empire Smashes Back.
+Same goes for other examples in Super Smash Wars, such as Linebeck and Solid Snake.

 - Art Evolution: His earlier videos were already gorgeous to begin with, and have only gotten better with time.
 Super Smash Wars is a sight to behold.

 - Cool Car: One of the highlights of Blink To The Future is a TARDIS crossed with a DeLorean.

 - Mario as Han Solo, Luigi as Egon, Link as Luke Skywalker, Samus as the animated Statue of Liberty, you name it.

 - Crossover: Specializes in these.
 Notably, his crossovers are more like mashups of two different universes, and character similarities are directly avoided in that the mashed up characters provide a perfect fit for each other (Donkey Kong as Chewbacca is the first among many examples).